 Video marketing is the biggest thing to hit the marketing sphere since, well, just about anything.
 Video marketing is incredibly effective on social media as well, whether through organic video posts or paid video ads.

 In fact, marketers who use video marketing grow revenue 49% faster than those who don’t.
-Additionally, more than half of marketers say that video marketing has the best return on investment when compared with other forms of online content.
+Just be sure you know how to monetize your video content for each platform – such as by using YouTube Adsense for YouTube.
+More than half of marketers say that video marketing has the best return on investment when compared with other forms of online content.

 The good news is that creating high-quality marketing videos is not nearly as expensive as you might think.
 It can fit into the budget of any small business.

 Going “above and beyond” is the new normal when it comes to customer service.
 The bar has been raised in recent years by companies like Zappos and Amazon who are taking giant steps forward to blow customers away with their attentive service and attention to detail.